-You place of employment may also permit it under Pennsylvania law.
-However, it is not common for jobs to approve its consumption on their property.
+Your place of employment may also permit it under Pennsylvania law.
+However, it is not common for jobs to approve their consumption on their property.
 Taking your legally prescribed medicine in the wrong place could subject you to criminal charges.

 Transportation of Medical Marijuana in Pennsylvania

 A patient or caregiver is allowed to transport medical marijuana within state lines as long as it is within their 30-day supply limit.
 Just like alcohol, it is required to be kept out of reach and in a closed, sealed container.